humpback/humpback-agent/ErrorCode.md

 Get container info failed when upgrade container

 > `20003`
-Rename container failed when upgrade container
+Rename container failed when upgrade or update container

 > `20004`
 Try pull image failed when upgrade container

 > `20005`
-Stop container failed when upgrade container
+Stop container failed when upgrade or update container

 > `20006`
 Cannot create new container when upgrade container